Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9.
 script that sets the mode of the file to this -rwxr-x-wx Task 10.
 Write a script that sets the mode of the file file1 the same as file2 mode.
+Task 11.
+script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.